-According to ancient wisdom, the Kidney and Bladder (KD/BL) systems work together, and are responsible for the water element in the body.
+According to ancient wisdom, the Kidney and Bladder (KD/BL) systems work together and are responsible for the water element in the body.

-On the physical level, water is essential for circulation of blood, lubricating cells, carrying heat, lymphatic flow, sexual fluids, perspiration, tears, and waste elimination.
+On the physical level, water is essential for the circulation of blood, lubricating cells, carrying heat, lymphatic flow, sexual fluids, perspiration, tears, and waste elimination.

 The flavor associated with the kidneys is “salty.”
 Salt can both nourish and/or injure this vital system.
-People often discover this when they either eat too much salt and the cells contract leaving the body dehydrated, or they go on a salt-free diet and the cells lose their integrity and ability to retain water.
+People often discover this when they either eat too much salt and the cells contract leaving the body dehydrated, or they go on a salt-free diet and the cells lose their integrity and ability to retain water (edema).

 Using the salty flavor to nourish the kidneys requires a delicate balance: not too much and not too little.

 The ears are the sense organ associated with the kidneys and are responsible for the ability to listen and hear.
 If the ears are chronically wet, itchy, ringing, buzzing, or if someone is suffering from hearing loss, it indicates an imbalance in this system.
 An example is elderly people experiencing hearing loss as their vitality and essence slowly wanes.